-I worry that readers might think that I am just comforting myself about dismal circumstances and fitting my narrative to her life.
+I worry readers might think I am just comforting myself about dismal circumstances and fitting my narrative to her life.

 Am I, though?
-As I recall her courage, her determination to make the best of her circumstances, her ability to pick herself up, dust herself off and live another day, am I just putting lipstick on a pig?
+As I recall her courage, her determination to make the best of her circumstances, and her ability to pick herself up, dust herself off, and live another day, am I just putting lipstick on a pig?

 I think not.

-I see her spirit in my mother, my aunt, in my daughter and me, and I thank God for her legacy.
+I see her spirit in my mother, aunt, daughter, and me, and I thank God for her legacy.

-Granted the voice that said those words might sometimes have been muted, the shoulders may have occasionally slumped or the knees buckled but never, not once, did she just lie down and give up and let life run over her.
+Granted, the voice that said those words might sometimes have been muted, the shoulders may have occasionally slumped, or the knees buckled, but never once did she lie down and give up and let life run over her.

-As women, I, my daughter, my granddaughter, my nieces have lives that are incomparably better today.
-We have opportunities and access to lifestyles that my grandmother could not have dreamt of.
+As women, I, my daughter, my granddaughter, and my nieces have lives that are incomparably better today.
+We have opportunities and access to lifestyles my grandmother could not have imagined.

-Despite that, the need to invoke the divine in us and stand up, feet planted firmly, shoulders squared back, hands on our hips, ready to take on anything that life may throw at us does not go away.
-It is therefore infinitely comforting to know, that we have in our lineage this indomitable spirit.
-These memories that we can draw on as we strive to express our divinity in the world.
+Despite that, the need to invoke the divine in us and stand up, feet planted firmly, shoulders squared back, hands on our hips, ready to take on anything that life may throw at us, does not go away.
+It is, therefore, infinitely comforting to know that we have in our lineage this indomitable spirit.
+We can draw on these memories as we strive to express our divinity in the world.

 Let me end this by reminding you that we all manifest our divinity every time:

-- We overcome a fear within and confront an injustice in the world and say “ No – Not on Our Watch!”
+- We overcome a fear within, confront an injustice in the world, and say, “ No – Not on Our Watch!”

 - We pick ourselves up after a devastating blow and learn to laugh again.

-So may you continue to manifest the divine in your life and most importantly learn to recognize and acknowledge your divinity.
+May you continue manifesting the divine in your life and, most importantly, learn to recognize and acknowledge your divinity.